Thabit-Habeebah/Bike_Buyers_Analysis/README.md

    * Children: This contains the total number of children each individual has.
    * Education : This shows whether the indidvivual holds a Bachelor's degree, Graduate degree(Not Specified),just a college or high school student.
    * Occupation : It shows the occupation of each individual such as a manual or skilled labour,clerical staff,a manager or a professional in his field of work.
-   * Home_Owner and Cars : It indicates whether suc individaul possesses a house and a car or not.
+   * Home_Owner and Cars : It indicates whether such individual possesses a house and a car or not.
    * Commute Distance : It tells us the distance to and from his/her place of work.
    * Region : This contain information on th region each individual lived.
    * Age : The age ranges between 25 and 89.
-   * Age_Range: This a calculated column i created from the "Age" column so as to make categorization easier.
+   * Age_Range: This a calculated column created from the "Age" column so as to make categorization easier.
    * Income_ Range : This is also a calculated column created from "Income" column so as to make categorization and comparison easier.

 ## Tools Used